-Apart from Royal Bengal Tiger Corbett is also a home to a sizeable population of the endangered Asiatic elephant and other critically endangered species including the Ghariyal.
-Some of the other known mammal species reside in Corbett include Asiatic Black Bear, Hog Deer, Walking Deer, Sambar, Sloth Beer, Yellow-throated marten, Otters and many more to list.
-Corbett also hosts a diversity of aqua fauna and birdlife with approximately 600 species including the great pied hornbill, white-Backed Vulture, Hodgson's bushchat, orange breasted green pigeon, Pallas fish eagle, golden oriole, tawny fish owl, Indian Pitta, Scarlet Minivet and reptile like the critically endangered Ghariyal, mugger Crocodiles, the king Cobra and many more to list.
+Apart from Royal Bengal Tiger Corbett is also home to a sizeable population of the endangered Asiatic elephant and other critically endangered species including the Ghariyal.
+Some of the other known mammal species residing in Corbett include Asiatic Black Bear, Hog Deer, Walking Deer, Sambar, Sloth Beer, Yellow-throated marten, Otters, and many more to list.
+Corbett also hosts a diversity of aqua fauna and birdlife with approximately 600 species including the great pied hornbill, White-Backed Vulture, Hodgson's bushchat, orange-breasted green pigeon, Pallas fish eagle, golden oriole, tawny fish owl, Indian Pitta, Scarlet Minivet and reptile-like critically endangered Ghariyal, mugger Crocodiles, the king Cobra and many more to list.

 The Tiger is not only the star attraction of the Jim Corbett National Park but is the most celebrated of the wild animals in India.
 This wonderful creature of God symbolizes the power of nature and finds an important place in our culture, mythology, and legends.
 The Majesty has been treated and worshiped as the ruler of the forest.